HaydenKG/webcamServerAccess/README.md

 # webcamServerAccess
 A basic setup for accessing a camera of a server for e.g. remote maintenance or event-streaming directly to a website

+## Getting started

-To get the ffmpeg exe for the camera stream: https://github.com/BtbN/FFmpeg-Builds/releases
+Make sure you have ffmpeg installed for the camera stream: https://github.com/BtbN/FFmpeg-Builds/releases

+as well as NodeJS.

-All following cmd commands are for windows
+All following cmd commands are for windows.

 To get all the capture devices:
 -list_devices true -f dshow -i dummy